 Stan Lee specifically placed a hyphen in Spider-Man’s name to avoid confusion between ‘Spiderman’ and ‘Superman’ as the latter was rather popular at the time.

 Venom was born from fanfiction

 Spider-Man’s nemesis Venom was created as fan fiction, and purchased by Marvel for $220.

 Spider-Man is the first independent teenage superhero who was not a sidekick to an adult superhero.

 Why We Love Spider-Man Day

-Superman is an alien and Batman is rich beyond measure, but Peter Parker is the everyday highschool kid we all were at some point.
-By creating a hero that we identify with, Marvel managed to inspire all of us to do our part for the good of the community.
-We just have to figure out how to do it without super strength of spidey sense.
+Superman is an alien and Batman is rich beyond measure but Peter Parker is the everyday high school kid we all used to be.
+By creating a hero with whom we identify, Marvel managed to inspire all of us to do our part for the good of the community.
+We just have to figure out how to do it without super strength or spidey sense.

 When comic book movies had a resurgence in the early 21st century, Spider-Man led the way.
-The 2002 release of Spider-Man led to gross income of nearly $822 million worldwide.
-Its sequel in 2004 raked in almost $784 million, while the third installment in 2007 broke all previous records with gross income just shy of $891 million worldwide.
+The 2002 release of Spider-Man resulted in a gross income of nearly $822 million worldwide.
+Its sequel in 2004 raked in almost $784 million while the third installment in 2007 broke all previous records with gross income just shy of $891 million worldwide.

-From the iconic quote “with great power comes great responsibility” to learning humility, Spider-Man has reminded a generation of some core life lessons.
-His ability to not take credit for the good he does and his commitment to always be himself serve as a model for all of us to follow.
+From the iconic quote “with great power comes great responsibility” to learning humility, Spider-Man has bestowed some core life lessons on generations of fans.
+His ability to not take credit for the good he does and his commitment to always be himself serve as models for us all.